-Research by Suzanne Shu could assist stewardship of public lands
+Research could assist stewardship of public lands

 Nearly 50 years after Garret Hardin's 1968 essay "The Tragedy of the Commons" gave a modern-day framework to habitual over-use of shared resources to the point of depletion, society still struggles to implement effective mechanisms to compel individuals to prioritize the greater good over self-interest.